chtoucas/Narvalo.NET/Issues.md

 - Bug: The SecAnnotate output file does not seem to be created.
 - Enhancement: Publish non retail packages to a remove MyGet server and Publish retail packages to NuGet server.
-- Improvement: I don't like the way we handle Retail in Make.CustomAfter.targets.
-- Improvement: Better handling of unexisting PEVerify & SecAnnotate.
 - Bugfix: FullClean target from PSakefile.ps1 fails sometimes for obscure reasons.
 - Improvement: Package for WebSites.
 - Improvement: Ability to install PSake on demand (important for CI).
 - Improvement: Check that TargetPath is the correct property to be used.
   See http://sedodream.com/2007/11/21/MSBuildHowToGetAllGeneratedOutputs.aspx
+- Improvement: Review _WarnOnTemporaryOverridenSettings.
+RunCodeAnalysis is not available in VS.

 Miscs:
+- Bugfix: Narvalo.Int64Encoder.FromFlickrBase58String, Format.CurrentCulture
 - Improvement: Complete Guidelines.
   * Explain NuGet package versioning (retail or not).
 More details on the effect of using Retail=true.